cffls/matic-docs/docs/maintain/validate/run-validator.md

 However, if you still want to perform an upgrade on existing node, you need to follow the one-time migration steps outlined below.
 If you are installing everything from a new machine, you can skip this section and continue to [Configure service files](#configure-service-files-for-bor-and-heimdall).

-- Stop existing heimdall and bor services
+- Stop existing Heimdall and Bor services
     ```shell
     sudo service bor stop
     sudo service heimdalld stop